 The Open Systems Interconnect (OSI) model is the standard for describing the transmission of data across networks.
 The seven-layer model is particularly useful in comparing different architectures.
 The following diagram the OSI model.

-Figure 3.1 The Seven OSI Layers model
+Figure 3.1: Shows the Seven OSI Layer

 3.3 Physical Network Types

 If confidentiality is a major concern, use fiber optics, they are very difficult to interrupt or sniff.

 3.3.1 Ethernet